 Reminders and Alarms

-Another role of such sounds in Alexa is to remind you of a planned event or alarm.
-You may set these reminders to wake up in the morning, or you might just need it to be informed of a meeting; this sound can be handy, and it isn’t disruptive at all.
-I personally find Alexa’s reminders very handy and use them all the time.
+Another role of Alexa’s sounds is to remind you of scheduled events or alarms.
+Whether you’ve set a reminder to wake up in the morning or need a heads-up for an upcoming meeting, this sound is helpful without being disruptive.
+Personally, I find Alexa’s reminders super handy and use them all the time.

 Voice Command Confirmation